absurditiesmedia/sorceress-deidre-launch/src/pages/services.md

 Tap into the wisdom of the universe with our divination services.
 Using various tools and techniques, we offer guidance and clarity on a wide range of issues.

-- **Rune Casting:** Unlock the secrets of the runes for personal insight and guidance.
-- **Pendulum Divination:** Seek answers to yes/no questions and gain clarity on pressing matters.
-- **Astrology Reports:** Personalized astrological insights based on your birth chart.

 ## Spiritual Guidance and Healing

 Receive personalized support and healing through our spiritual guidance sessions.
 Whether you're facing a challenging situation or seeking deeper spiritual understanding, we are here to help.